enkidevs/curriculum/Java/Testing/the-robot-utility.md

 myRobot.keyPress(KeyEvent.VK_H);
 //types letter H
 ```
 Note that `Robot` class won't just generate the events, but actually perform the actions.

-Some platforms will require special privileges so make sure you use `Robot` in a
+Some platforms will require special privileges so make sure you use `Robot` in a try-catch block:
 ```java
 try {
  // use myRobot...